seanhw22/Virtual-Museum/README.md

     - Paulina Agustina / 535220048

 To do list :
-crud with mongo for article
-redesign website
+admin user & admin check
-add quiz / extra features
+link for article source as a new variable redesign website add quiz / extra features